Sparse Signal Recovery via Generalized Entropy Functions Minimization: Introduction

-In compressive sensing, we try to recover the sparse signal $\vx$ given $\{\vy,\vA\}$ with $M\ll N$.
-In this case, the sensing matrix $\vA$ contains more columns than rows, and there would be more than one solutions that satisfy the constrain $\|\vy-\vA\vx\|_2^2\leq\epsilon$, where $\epsilon\geq0$ is an upper bound on the noise contribution.
+In compressive sensing, we aim to recover the sparse signal $\vx$ given $\{\vy,\vA\}$, with $M\ll N$.
+In this case, the sensing matrix $\vA$ contains more columns than rows, and there are more than one solutions satisfying the constraint $\|\vy-\vA\vx\|_2^2\leq\epsilon$, where $\epsilon\geq0$ is an upper bound on the measurement noise.
 This makes the recovery of $\vx$ an ill-posed problem.
-On the other hand, since the signal of interest itself is sparse, the most straight-forward way is to search for the solutions that also share this sparse property.
-Following the well known Occam's razor, we can use the $l_0$ norm as the criterion and choose the sparsest (simplest) one:
+On the other hand, since the signal of interest itself is sparse, the most straight-forward way to obtain a solution is to pick the one that also shares this ``sparse'' property.
+Following the well known Occam's razor, we can simply use the $l_0$ norm as the criterion and choose the sparsest (simplest) one:

-This rather na{\"i}ve attempt is actually backed up by sound theories \cite{Decode05,RUP06,SRRP06,RIP08,RWL108}.
+This rather na{\"i}ve attempt is actually backed up by the theoretical work of Cand\`{e}s et al. in \cite{Decode05,RUP06,SRRP06,RIP08}.
 Under noiseless conditions, it can be shown that the sparsest solution is indeed the true signal when $\vx$ is sufficiently sparse and $\vA$ satisfies the corresponding restricted isometry property \cite{Decode05,RIP08}.

-$P_0(\vx)$ is a \emph{nonconvex} NP-hard problem whose solutions requires an intractable combinatorial search \cite{SAS95}.
-In practice, two alternative approaches are usually employed to solve $P_0(\vx)$: \begin{enumerate} \item Greedy search under the constrain $\|\vx\|_0\leq S$. \item Relaxation of the $l_0$ norm $\|\vx\|_0$. \end{enumerate} $S>0$ is an upper bound on the number of nonzero entries in $\vx$.
-The greedy search approach leads to various matching pursuit methods \cite{MP95,OMP07,SP09,CoSaMP09}, while the relaxation approach leads to methods that minimize different objective functions to promote sparsity in the recovered solution \cite{MES94,Entropy92,FOCUSS97,UCSD97,ScaleBasis99, l1stable06,Nonconvex_lp07,Lp08,RWL108,SparseMeasure09,Kose2014}.
-Here we focus on studying the ``relaxation'' approach that tries to solve the following unconstrained recovery problem:
+Alternatively, we could impose an upper bound $S\in\mathbb{N}^+$ on the sparsity level of $\vx$, and minimize the data fidelity term:

+Both $P_0^\epsilon(\vx)$ and $P_0^S(\vx)$ are \emph{nonconvex} NP-hard problems in general \cite{SAS95,Davis94}.
+The $l_0$ norm can also be used as a regularizer \cite{Blumensath2008}, which gives rise to the following unconstrained problem: